k3vinw/mwd.vim/README.md

 Rationale
 ---------

-Have you ever supplied a path to Vim at startup and were surprised to find the built-in file browser (Explorer) was listing directories and files from a different path than what you expected? :confused:
+Have you ever specified a path in your Vim command line arguments and were surprised Vim was operating on a completely different path than what you expected? :confused:

-Or launched [fzf.vim](https://github.com/junegunn/fzf.vim) and were surprised it was scanning files from a completely different path than what you supplied to Vim at startup? :confused:

 Have you ever found yourself wondering :thinking:

 > Why doesn't Vim just follow the path I specified at startup?

-Well this might be the perfect plugin for you! :smiley:
+Well this could be the perfect plugin for you! :smiley:

+Imagine being able to launch [fzf.vim](https://github.com/junegunn/fzf.vim) and it starts scanning files in the path you specified. :sunglasses:

-No more fussing with manually changing the current working directory after startup.
+No more fussing with manually changing the current working directory to your specified path after startup.
 MWD is a simple plugin that handles this task for you automatically and requires zero-configuration.

-It should work like magic! :sparkles:
+It should work like magic! :magic_wand:

 Q & A
 -----

 Why not use Vim's built-in autochdir feature?

 It simply doesn't fit my workflow.
-I would like Vim to stay in my workspace path.
-Also known as the project's root.
+I would like Vim to stay in my workspace path or what is also known as the project's root.
 Autochdir will keep changing your directory all over the place as you jump to different files throughout your workspace tree.
 For this reason, I recommend turning off autochdir when using this plugin.

 Why not use the [vim-rooter](https://github.com/airblade/vim-rooter) plugin?